 Compare unit prices.
 The largest size is not always the least expensive on a “per unit” basis.
 For example, sometimes a larger size may cost more per ounce than a smaller size.

 Compare price per serving, especially for food with inedible parts, such as bone and/or fat.

 3. Try a team approach to shopping.
 If the stores where you shop are several miles apart, team up with a friend or a neighbor to make grocery purchases.
-This can save you both time and gas.
+This can save both of you time and gas.

 4. Pay close attention to grocery sales.
 You can plan your menus on the basis of what is on sale and you can “stock up” with items that you use frequently.
-However, beware of items that are not really on sale.
-Just because an item is advertised in the newspaper or prominently displayed in the store does not always mean that it is selling for less than its usual price.
-Be careful to limit purchases of sale items that are excessive for your family’s budget or that are not necessary for your family.
+However, beware of items that are not actually on sale.
+Just because an item is advertised in a newspaper or prominently displayed in the store does not mean it is selling for less than its usual price.
+And, be careful to limit purchases of sale items that are excessive for your family’s budget.
 Many expensive grocery items are still relatively expensive even when they are on sale.

-6. Avoid purchasing food packaged as individual servings, since extra packaging raises the price.
+6. Avoid purchasing food packaged as individual servings, since extra packaging raises the cost of the food.

 8. Consider having family members take their lunch regularly to work or school, rather than purchasing it away from home.
-The lunches brought from home are likely not only to cost less, but also to be more nutritious.
+Lunches brought from home are likely not only to cost less, but also are often more nutritious.

 9. Don’t waste leftovers.
 This includes leftovers when you eat at a restaurant.
-You might be able to use them as part of a lunch to take to work or school, or for supper on an evening when you don’t feel like spending a lot of time preparing a meal.
+You can use them as part of a lunch to take to work or school, or for supper on an evening when you don’t feel like spending much time preparing a meal.

-10. Check the date on perishable food to determine if you should be able to finish consuming it before it is likely to spoil.
-For meats and other items you put in your freezer, it may be helpful to you to write the purchase date on the package.
+10. Check the date on perishable food to determine if you are likely to be able to finish consuming it before it spoils.
+For meats and other items that you put into your freezer, it may be helpful to you to write the purchase date on the package.

 11. Speak up when there is a problem.